PerfectSinister/Extended-Math-Module/README.md

 # Extended-Math-Module
-The API documentation for Roblox Extended Math module.
+The documentation for Roblox Extended Math module.

 Hello, I will go over functions, features etc. that Extended Math Module has.